r4victor/tenthousandmeters/content/blog/python_bts_12.md

 4. accept new connections with `sock.accept()`
 5. read data from the client with `sock.recv()` and send the data back to the client with `sock.sendall()`.

-By design, the server is not concurrent.
+This version of server is not concurrent by design.
 When multiple clients try to connect to the server at about the same time, one client connects and occupies the server, while other clients wait until the current client disconnects.
-To demonstrate this behavior, I wrote a simple simulation program:
+I wrote a simple simulation program to demonstrate this:

 ```text
 $ python clients.py